 Questions are answered at the highest level:

-- Why Bow to the Guru?
+- How does one develop compassion and deal with the world?
 Read the answer from Swami Satchidananda

-- Having chosen a parentage, is one obliged to give happiness to that chosen parentage?
+- What is a failure?
 Read the answer from Swami Satchidananda

 A new talk every day: